 The Lane Fellows Program

 The Lane Fellow Program recognizes and supports scientists of outstanding intellect who are dedicated to a career at the interface of computational and biological sciences so that they can pursue postdoctoral research in the rich computational environment at Carnegie Mellon.
-Absent special circumstances, applicants must have received their doctoral degree after August 1, 2015 or be expected to receive their degree by August 1, 2017.
+It is named in honor of Ray and Stephanie Lane, whose generous donation enabled the creation of the original Lane Center for Computational Biology, the forerunner of the Computational Biology Department.
+Absent special circumstances, applicants must have received their doctoral degree after August 1, 2016 or be expected to receive their degree by August 1, 2018.
 Candidates who have done prior Ph.D. or postdoctoral work at Carnegie Mellon are not normally considered.

 After initial review, some applicants will be chosen as finalist and invited to interview in person or via telephone.
 As part of this process, finalists will be responsible for identifying a Computational Biology faculty member who is willing to serve as their research advisor.
 Over the course of their fellowship, fellows are expected and encouraged to transition to independence by developing their own research program to take with them when they become independent investigators.